IN SITU HYBRIDIZATION (ISH) DATA

 Advance to the next image in the series

-Go back to the previous image
+Go back to the previous image in the series

 Advance to the last image in the series